-Although our projects are coming to a close, you can still sign up to become one of just under 70,000 Hedgehog Champions nationwide, to continue raising awareness about hedgehog decline.
+Although our projects are at an end, you can still sign up to become one of just under 70,000 Hedgehog Champions nationwide, to continue raising awareness about hedgehog decline.

-The vision of the HIAs is to empower communities to save their local hedgehogs through focused community engagement, surveying and encouraging habitat improvements.
+The vision of the HIAs was to empower communities to save their local hedgehogs through focused community engagement, surveying and encouraging habitat improvements.

-The HIAs have engaged over 10,000 people, involving work with schools and varied events to a diverse audience.
-Events have included talks, walks, fêtes, bioblitzs, networking days, child-friendly activities, habitat improvement days, training sessions and workshops.
-Articles have also been written and interviews conducted for local, national and international media, findings presented at meetings and conferences, and regular posts written for social media.
-The word has been spread far and wide, with people across the county and beyond encouraged to get involved in hedgehog conservation.
+The HIAs engaged almost 15,000 people, involving work with schools and varied events to a diverse audience.
+Events included talks, walks, fêtes, bioblitzs, networking days, child-friendly activities, habitat improvement days, training sessions and workshops.
+Articles were also written and interviews conducted for local, national and international media, findings presented at meetings and conferences, and regular posts written for social media.
+The word was spread far and wide, with people across the county and beyond encouraged to get involved in hedgehog conservation.

 Thousands of hedgehog records have now been logged across Warwickshire.
 These sightings help to give us an idea of distribution, and highlight potential hotspots (often suburbs with connected gardens) and blackspots (often fragmented habitat with large areas of grey infrastructure) of activity.
 We no longer take records of hedgehog sightings but we encourage you to submit your records of hedgehogs (dead or alive) to Warwickshire Biological Records Centre and the national BIG Hedgehog Map.

-Volunteers have also been involved in surveying to see if hedgehogs are present or absent in an area using footprint tunnels.
+Volunteers were also involved in surveying to see if hedgehogs were present or absent in an area using footprint tunnels.
 A triangular tube is baited with food and placed along the edge of a green space, where hedgehogs roam.
 Attracted to the bait, as the hedgehog goes to eat the food, it walks over a carbon-based ink mixture and leaves footprint tracks on the adjacent paper.

 This short video gives you a brief introduction into the nocturnal world of hedgehog surveys and how we monitor those at our Hedgehog Hub sites.

-The ultimate aim of the HIAs is to get people involved in taking action to help hedgehogs by improving habitat and connecting up the landscape.
-Warwickshire Wildlife Trust has worked with local authorities to alter green space management plans and change policy, and with ecologists and developers to make new housing developments more hedgehog-friendly.
-Communities across the HIAs have been involved in creating and maintaining habitat for hedgehogs, such as hedges, and Neighbourhood Areas have been encourage to include hedgehogs and their habitats in their Development Plans.
+The ultimate aim of the HIAs was to get people involved in taking action to help hedgehogs by improving habitat and connecting up the landscape.
+Warwickshire Wildlife Trust worked with local authorities to alter green space management plans and change policy, and with ecologists and developers to make new housing developments more hedgehog-friendly.
+Communities across the HIAs were involved in creating and maintaining habitat for hedgehogs, such as hedges, and Neighbourhood Areas were encouraged to include hedgehogs and their habitats in their Development Plans.